hackclub/camp/2016/playbook/session_3/SCHEDULE.md

 | 4:20 PM  | [Feedback form](../ACTIVITIES.md#feedback-forms)              |
 | 4:25 PM  | [Hack Cheer](../ACTIVITIES.md#hack-cheer)                     |
 | 4:35 PM  | Post-mortem (ending at 6:30 PM)                               |

-## Day 2

-_Schedule to be determined at previous day's recap session._

-## Day 3

-_Schedule to be determined at previous day's recap session._

-## Day 4

-_Schedule to be determined at previous day's recap session._

-## Day 5

-_Schedule to be determined at previous day's recap session._

-## Day 6

-_Schedule to be determined at previous day's recap session._

-## Day 7

-_Schedule to be determined at previous day's recap session._

-## Day 8

-_Schedule to be determined at previous day's recap session._

-## Day 9

-_Schedule to be determined at previous day's recap session._

-## Day 10

-_Schedule to be determined at previous day's recap session._

 [personal_website]: https://workshops.hackclub.com/personal_website
 [that_was_easy]: https://workshops.hackclub.com/that_was_easy